A cover letter and resume are required for full consideration.

 Meet with donors and facilitate visits of appraisers.

 Address special issues or requests from donors, especially those that require research in the Hoover Institution records.

 Arrange occasionally for transcriptions of audio or video recordings.

-Perform occasional processing of incoming collections according to accepted archival standards.
+Supervise and occasionally perform the survey and/or processing of incoming collections according to accepted archival standards.

 Assist in the ongoing development of the unit's accessioning and processing procedures for archival collections.